qv1ntv5/qv1ntv5.github.io/_posts/2025-06-13-HashTable.md

 *In summary, when you create a large structure that will be accessed or modified in multiple places, it's more efficient and practical to work with a pointer to its memory address (i.e., pass around the pointer) rather than copying the entire structure each time.*

-In fact, always you want to pass to a function a value you want to modify, you pass the address memory in order to allow the function to access the actual value, otherway, a copy is passed to the value and then the function modifies a copy instead and the real value reamins without a touch.
+In fact, always you want to pass a value you want to modify to a function in C, you pass this value as a reference, this is, pass the address memory where the value is stored.
+This is in order to allow access to the actual value, otherway; a copy of this value is transfered and then the function does not modify the real value.

 <br>